 Fishing Creek Reservoir (flat water) - This is one of the smaller, narrower lakes on the Catawba River and is generally very pleasant for flat water paddling, particularly the upper section between Hwy 9 and the Cane Creek Access Area - http://www.dukeenergy.com/pdfs/fishingcreek.pdf.

-Lower Catawba River (Lake Wylie to Fishing Creek Reservoir) (partial whitewater - class II or easier under normal conditions) - This section has been designated as a scenic river and it is one of the best sections of the River for novice paddlers under normal conditions.
+Lower Catawba River (Lake Wylie to Fishing Creek Reservoir) (partial whitewater - class II or easier under normal conditions) - This 31-mile long section of "free-flowing" river has been designated as a scenic river and it is one of the best sections of the River for novice paddlers under normal conditions.
 The access area below the Lake Wylie Dam is only about 15 minutes from Charlotte.

 Note - If the release from Lake Wylie is 2,000 cubic feet per second (cfs) or less, the water may be too low for this section to be enjoyable.
 If the release from Lake Wylie approaches 11,000 cfs, Class I rapids become transformed into Class III rapids suitable for experienced paddlers only.
 3,000 cfs to 4,000 cfs is about right for most paddlers.
 However, you need to be the judge of what looks safe for you.
 Real time river flow data for the section below Lake Wylie Dam is available at the USGS website: